Tropical storm Erika strengthens, heads toward Florida

 The state's Division of Emergency Management advised Florida residents and visitors to keep an eye on local news for further instructions and be sure they have disaster supply kits fully stocked and evacuation plans in place.

-The storm was about 195 miles (315 km) east of the island of Antigua, with maximum sustained winds of 45 miles per hour (72 kph).
-It was expected to near land by Wednesday night and reach Puerto Rico and the Virgin Islands on Thursday.
+The storm was about 110 miles (175 km) east-southeast of the island of Antigua, with maximum sustained winds of 45 miles per hour (72 kph).
+It was expected to reach the Leeward Islands early Thursday before moving on to Puerto Rico and the Virgin Islands later in the day.

-"The overall pattern is the most favorable I’ve seen in a long time for a potential Florida landfall," said Bob Henson, a meteorologist who writes a blog for private forecaster Weather Underground.

 Tropical storm warnings were in effect for Puerto Rico, the Virgin Islands, St. Martin/St Maarten, St. Barthelemy, Montserrat, Antigua and Barbuda, St. Kitts and Nevis, Anguilla, Saba and St. Eustatius.

-Erika was expected to produce 3 to 5 inches of rain across portions of the Leeward Islands, the Virgin Islands, Puerto Rico and the Dominican Republic through Friday.
+Erika was expected to produce 3 to 5 inches of rain across portions of the Leeward Islands, the Virgin Islands, Puerto Rico and the Dominican Republic through Friday, offering some relief from recent drought conditions.

 The U.S. government's annual forecast shows a quieter-than-normal 2015 Atlantic hurricane season, with six to 10 named storms and up to four reaching hurricane status of 74 mph (119 kph).